Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

   UNL from whichever source produced the view.
 - Use the same snapshot throughout the round.

-When `featureNegativeUNLActiveViewCap` is enabled, NegativeUNL vote production also uses the parent-ledger `UNLReport.sfActiveValidators` count as the 25-percent disable-cap denominator.
-This aligns the producer-side nUNL vote policy with the active-view universe that RNG and Export proofs use.
-Without that amendment, legacy NegativeUNL voting can still cap against the locally configured trusted UNL size; the consumer-side active-view builder remains defensive and caps any raw ledger NegativeUNL overage against `originalViewSize`.
+When either `featureConsensusEntropy` or `featureExport` is enabled in the parent ledger's rules, NegativeUNL vote production also uses the parent-ledger `UNLReport.sfActiveValidators` count as the 25-percent disable-cap denominator.
+The count includes unique valid public keys from that report.
+This aligns the producer-side nUNL vote policy with the active-view universe that RNG and Export proofs use as soon as either feature activates, without a separate supporting amendment or rollout prerequisite.
+With neither feature enabled, or without a usable nonempty parent report, voting retains the locally configured trusted UNL denominator.
+The consumer-side active-view builder remains defensive and caps any raw ledger NegativeUNL overage against `originalViewSize`.

 `quorumThreshold()` is 80% of that active validator view.
 Recent proposers, expected proposers, and currently visible peer positions are liveness hints and